The Seattle NO

 But if I can’t say Yes, I’m going to have to get back to you.

-If you enjoyed reading The Seattle NO, you might enjoy reading one of my two essay collections: Green Shoes Mean I Love You and Starfish On Thursday, both available at www.amieryan.com
+If you enjoyed reading The Seattle NO, you might enjoy reading one of my essay collections: Green Shoes Mean I Love You, Starfish On Thursday, and Secrets From The Star Jar, available at www.amieryan.com